 What is the goal of the collaboration?

 “We plan to design a modular quantum computer.
 We will then not only look at how we can produce the quantum bits, but also how we can embed them in a chip, how we can integrate everything and how we can build the computer architecture with all the electronics and cooling around it.
-Our long term goal is to manufacture chips with up to 1,000 quantum bits.”
+On the longer term, this will provide the possibility to scale up the number of quantum bits.”.”

 “We make a distinction between physical and logical quantum bits.
 A logical quantum bit is compiled from several physical qubits by using a type of quantum error correction.
 It is that composition that we want to develop in this project and to do that, we are looking at how to do error corrections in modular systems smartly and what you need to do this.
 We still don’t know how many usable logical qubits this will generate.
 Our goal is to eventually be at a stage where we know how to produce handleable logical qubits.
 If we can do this, we will have an idea about how we can build a larger system.”